Manassas Drunk Driving Accident Lawyer

 Unlike some other states, Virginia has not enacted a “dram shop law.”
 This means that bars, restaurants, bartenders, or package/liquor stores are not responsible for anything a patron does after leaving their place of business.

-We will investigate your case and determine any and all liable parties.
+A Manassas drunk driving accident lawyer will investigate your case and determine any and all liable parties.
 We will also gather the evidence necessary to hold the driver liable.
 This might include:

 - The police report